BrunoBiluca/finantial-chat/plan.md

   - &check; Message persistence
     - &check; Convert created_at from Frontend to DateTime on Backend
   - &check; Add http protocol for local connections
   - _ Get message history
   - _ Pass a json objecto to configure MongoDB, instead of one on one attributes
   - _ Change initial page on build to swagger

 - StockConsultantBot
+  - _ Create bot api
+  - _ Create Get endpoint
+  - _ Parse CSV to result output

 - FrontEnd
   - &check; Chat user interface
   - &check; Front-end refactor to better compoments
   - &check; Add Enter to send messages
+  - _ Create command pattern
+    - _ Send request to StockConsultantBot to get the result
   - _ Sort messages by timestamp
   - _ Test for React render
   - _ Chat interface using the 100% height